EXPERIENCED JUVENILE DEFENSE ATTORNEYS IN GREENSBORO

 In some cases, following a hearing on the juvenile petition or summons, North Carolina law allows expunction of the record.
 Juvenile records are sealed to the public following a hearing.

-Helping youth who are in trouble with the law in Guilford County
+Helping youth who are in trouble with the law

 When you need an attorney to help your child through a difficult time, do not hesitate to contact our firm.
 Our considerable experience in juvenile justice is an asset you can count on.